 He explained that it is not a stroke or a heart attack.
 It is a powerful electrical impulse that stops the heart suddenly.
 (In contrast, a heart attack occurs when the blood supply to part of the heart muscle is blocked.
 A stroke is sudden death of brain cells caused when blood flow is interrupted to part of the brain - often by a blood clot.)

-As I understand it, some types of irregular heartbeats are common and not dangerous.
+As I understand it, there are hundreds of different types of cardiac arrhythmias.
+Some types of irregular heartbeats are common and not dangerous.
 Others can kill you.
-The bad kind may not show up on a brief EKG (which Doug had less than 24 hours before he died because he was getting cleared for shoulder surgery.)
+The bad kind (which include malignant arrhythimias (MA) may not show up on a brief EKG (which Doug had less than 24 hours before he died because he was getting cleared for shoulder surgery.)

-Arrhythmias can happen to people who don't have any history of heart disease.
-(Doug was being treated for high blood pressure and high cholesterol.
-The autopsy also revealed that Doug had a significantly enlarged heart.)
-They can happen to people who look and feel healthy - in fact they could be standing there talking to you, feeling nothing, and suddenly keel over.
-They do not show up on an autopsy.
+An MA can happen to people who look and feel healthy - in fact they could be standing there talking to you, feeling nothing, and suddenly keel over.

 The paramedics then switched to a full cardiac monitor.
 They interpreted the rhythm as continuing to be PEA.
 At 12:48, they noted that Doug's pupils were fixed and dilated.
 They treated him with medications indicated in protocols, including Atropine, Epinephrine.
 They continued giving CPR while transporting him to the Hartford Hospital Emergency Room.
 The medical team continued to try to revive him.
 Their efforts were futile.
 The diagnosis listed on the hospital report was "sudden death."